CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Person.md

 # Person

 - tags colegue, busnisx
 - reminder: call him in x
--
+- if there are 2 persons with the same full name than the CNP can be added to make to distinguish (is not necessarily a real CNP)

 # ToDo